dmcglinn/quant_methods/lessons/git_introduction.md

 https://swcarpentry.github.io/git-novice/02-setup/

+#### Configure Git within Rstudio
+For most Rstudio will automatically figure out where git is located, but for others you will need to do this manually.
+Follow these steps

+1. Click Tools > Global Options
+2. Click Git/SVN
+3. Find the box labled "Git executabile" and browse to the directory on your machine where this file is located.
+On my windows machine this is `C:\Program Files (x86)\Git\bin`

 ### Version control with Git
 We will work through one of the SWC lesson's on Git [Version Control with Git](http://swcarpentry.github.io/git-novice/)